Interpreting the Hubble tension with a cascade decaying dark matter sector: MCMC analysis

 \section{MCMC analysis}

-Implementing the background and linear perturbation equations in Sec.\ref{model} to the Boltzmann solver CLASS \cite{Lesgourgues:2011re,Blas:2011rf}, with a couple of modified branches therein, we now use MontePython \cite{Brinckmann:2018cvx} to carry out the MCMC analysis on the CDDM model.
+Implementing the background and linear perturbation equations in Sec.\ref{model} into the Boltzmann solver \texttt{CLASS} \cite{Lesgourgues:2011re,Blas:2011rf} with a couple of modified branches therein, we now use \texttt{Cobaya} \cite{Torrado:2020dgo,cobaya2019} to carry out the MCMC analysis on the CDDM model.